elherold/Dis-EmbeddingConnotations/README.md

 `pip install -r requirements.txt`

 2. To load missing datasets and trained models please download them using this link: https://1drv.ms/f/s!As6v1rinodqPl-MAEMUWQSc2PKcMOA?e=Ml7LnB
-The zip files need to be extracted and integrted into the existing folder structure (see below) into the folder with the respective name.
+The zip files need to be extracted and integrated into the existing folder structure (see below) into the folder with the respective name.

 ## Content
 ### Objectives

-Write short statement about what I wish to achieve with this project
+My goal is to investigate the question how word embeddings can be leveraged to capture connotations of politically loaded language for the users of the website Macht.Sprache.
+The scripts of this repository are meant to provide a possible avenue to tackle this question.
+Starting with the raw datasets (left- and right-leaning newspaper articles), it provides the necessary code to train the word embedding models and perform further operations on the embedding spaces.
+Furthermore, it includes files for reliability and validity checks of the proposed method.
+The end-result are heatmaps, in which the connotative scores for the different dimensions of interest are displayed on a color scale from blue to red for both the left-leaning and right-leaning dataset.
 ### Folder Structure
 ```
 Code_BA/